 \emph{We next consider a node-level task} where the goal is to learn the value of a function $\mathbf{h}:\mathcal{E}\rightarrow\mathbb{R}^3$ defined on the underlying ellipsoid.
 At each vertex $v_i$, the direction of $\mathbf{h}(v_i)$ is chosen to be the outward normal vector of $\mathcal{E}$.
 The magnitude is constructed via a randomly generated bandlimited function, generated using the first $K=16$ eigenfunctions of the Laplace-Beltrami operator.
-(See Appendix \ref{app:experiment_details:node_targets} for details.)
-Overall, our results, shown in Table \ref{tab:res:ellipsoids_harm_mod_normals}, tell a similar story to the graph-level results in Table \ref{tab:res:ellipsoids_diam}, with the non-equivariant methods perform significantly worse on the test set than on the (non-rotated) validation set (although the drop in performance is not quite as extreme as before).
-The performance of \modelname is comparable to the other equivariant GNNs, slightly better than EGNN and slightly worse than TFN.
-However, \modelname \: uses only $57,250$ parameters in comparison to $834,824$ for EGNN and $29,664,384$ for TFN.
-Therefore, these results indicate that \modelname \: is a fast, lightweight alternative to standard equivariant GNNs.
+(See Appendix \ref{app:exper_detail:ellips:node_targets} for details.)
+Our results, shown in Table \ref{tab:res:ellipsoids_harm_mod_normals}, generally tell a similar story to the graph-level results in Table \ref{tab:res:ellipsoids_diam}: the non-equivariant methods perform significantly worse on the rotated test set versus the non-rotated validation set (although the drop in performance is not quite as extreme as before).
+The performance of {\modelname} is comparable to the other equivariant GNNs, slightly better than EGNN, and slightly worse than TFN.
+However, {\modelname} uses only $57,250$ parameters in comparison to $834,824$ for EGNN and $29,664,384$ for TFN.
+The observation that our model far surpasses others in the diameter estimation task, but obtains only competitive results on the node-level regression task, may indicate that VDWs are particularly useful for graph-level tasks where it is important to capture global structure, due to the inherent multiscale nature of the wavelet filters.
+Overall, our results indicate that {\modelname} is an efficient, lightweight alternative to standard equivariant GNNs.